 How much does it cost?

-The service is free of charge for the first six months.
-There is a small charge after this period, but all the charges will be explained to you in details before you sign up.
+You can trial the service for free, for the first six months.
+If you choose to continue with the service after the trial period there is a small charge.
+The charges will be explained to you in detail before you sign up.

 Richmond Council Adult Access Team

 Address: Adult Social Services, Civic Centre, 44 York Street, Twickenham, TW1 3BZ